Algorithm takes robots a step closer to being able to ‘act on intuition’

 The theory underlying this paper, called “empowerment maximization,” has been developed at Herts for many years.
 It suggests that by increasing the range of future outcomes, a robot will have better options also in the longer future.
 Importantly, this method replaces and thus possibly obviates traditional reward systems (e.g. food signals).

 While empowerment maximization has shown promise, it is not yet fully understood or widely applied.
-Most studies used to rely on simulations, while meticulously calculating the necessary information for complex systems and the theory remains challenging.
+Most studies used to rely on simulations, while meticulously calculating the necessary information for and the theory remains challenging.

 However, this latest innovative research aims to explain why empowerment-based motivations can create behaviors similar to those of living organisms, potentially leading to more intrinsically motivated robots; and it additionally offers a significantly improved way to compute these motivations.